goetzk/tendenci-community/README.rst

 Many contributors don't receive anything for their efforts (except perhaps their own lives being a little easier), so recognition of their contribution is all they will see.

-Thinking on my feet, @goetzk wonder if some public thanks in the newsletter for people/orgs who have made "substantial" contributions since the previous newsletter?
+Thinking on my feet, I (@goetzk) wonder if some public thanks in the newsletter for people/orgs who have made "substantial" contributions since the previous newsletter?
 It might help show off their communities, company, or otherwise help give the impression of greater community.

 Improvements / fixes which have been made